cielong/pyfx/docs/index.rst

-.. pyfx documentation master file, created by sphinx-quickstart on Thu Oct  8 19:20:30 2020.
+.. pyfx documentation main file, created by sphinx-quickstart on Thu Oct  8 19:20:30 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.